 The Easiest Way to Learn Medical Terms and Lingo, Hands Down

 Furthermore, the book is full of tried and true strategies for memorizing, studying, and correctly pronouncing medical terms.
-Each chapter contains methods, tricks, and rules to help the reader best learn the terms, and there is a quiz at the end of each chapter so that the reader can test his or her knowledge.
+Each chapter contains methods, tricks, and rules to help the reader best learn the words, and there is a quiz at the end of each section so that the reader can test his or her knowledge.
 With this extensive guide, anyone can be speaking like a doctor in no time.